SahilJ97/AutoPunc/README.txt

 Enter the scripts directory.
 Then run

+$ sudo -E bash data_prep.sh <PATH_TO_NSC>

+where <PATH_TO_NSC> is the location of the NSC root directory as provided by Prof. Beigi.
+For example,

-$ sudo ./data_prep.sh
+$ sudo -E bash data_prep.sh ../../nsc

-This script populates the data/ directory with .data files (the files used to train and evaluate the model), as well as SCP files (intermediate files used by Kaldi).
+On most machines, this script takes a few days to run.
+It populates the data/ directory with .data files (the files used to train and evaluate the model), as well as SCP files (intermediate files used by Kaldi).
+Note that the final .data files already exist in their corresponding locations.
+Running this script will overwrite them.

 Next, run

 $ ./train_and_eval.sh > train_and_eval.log

-This script produces 2 trained models: model-untuned.pt (trained only on NSC data) and model-tuned.pt (fine-tuned on IWSLT text-only data).
+This script produces 2 trained models in the scripts/ directory: model-untuned.pt (trained only on NSC data) and model-tuned.pt (fine-tuned on IWSLT text-only data).
 It also evaluates those models in various settings.
 After the process finishes running, train_and_eval.log will contain the entire training log and all evaluation results.
 It will also contain demos of the end-to-end system (strings punctuated by the model) for both the tuned and untuned models.